lukecage0/Retail-cost-prediction-using-LSTM-MSNET/README.md

 # LSTM-MSNET
-Implementation LSTM-MSNet: Leveraging Forecasts on Sets of Related Time Series with Multiple Seasonal Patterns by  kasungayan https://arxiv.org/pdf/1909.04293.pdf
+Implementation of LSTM-MSNet: Leveraging Forecasts on Sets of Related Time Series with Multiple Seasonal Patterns by  kasungayan https://arxiv.org/pdf/1909.04293.pdf
 Used Deseasonalizaton approach

 # About the Dataset:
 For Training Use Hourly-train.csv : https://www.kaggle.com/yogesh94/m4-forecasting-competition-dataset?select=Hourly-train.csv
 For Testing Use Hourly-test.csv: https://www.kaggle.com/yogesh94/m4-forecasting-competition-dataset?select=Hourly-test.csv
-Copy this doc
-Greendeck ML Assignment
-Background

 ﻿
-We, at Greendeck, help retailers with pricing intelligence and business monitoring.
-One of our main challenges comprise of monitoring and analyzing our client's business metrics in real time for instant detection of the incidents that may impact their revenue.
+One of our main challenges comprise of monitoring and analyzing client's business metrics in real time for instant detection of the incidents that may impact their revenue.
-One subpart of this challenge is Autonomous Forecasting which anticipate demand and business results so that our clients operation is optimized for every future scenario.
+One subpart of this challenge is Autonomous Forecasting which anticipate demand and business results so that clients operation is optimized for every future scenario.
 The Problem Statement presented below highlights a paper which attempts to solve Autonomous Forecasting Problem Statement
-﻿
-As a part of our evaluation metric for candidates for this role, we'd like you to implement the following paper: LSTM-MSNet https://arxiv.org/pdf/1909.04293.pdf

-﻿
 LSTM-MSNet Overview
 ﻿
 In this paper, the author proposes Long Short-Term Memory Multi-Seasonal Net (LSTM-MSNet), a decomposition based, unified prediction framework to forecast time series with multiple seasonal patterns.